aherbert/gdsc-smlm/docs/analysis_plugins.rst

 The Brownian model is a nested model of the FBM model.
 The significance of the FBM model can be computed using an F-test on the residual sum of squares.
 The number of insignificant fits is reported to the ``ImageJ`` log window.
 When the number of insignificant fits is high then the data may contain only standard Brownian motion and the anomalous coefficient :math:`\alpha` can be ignored during the population analysis.

 Note: The fit assumes an increasing MSD with time.
-If a negative slope occurs for the MSD then the data likely corresponds to a stationary molecule and the variation is the static localisation precision.
+If a flat or negative slope occurs for the MSD then the data likely corresponds to a stationary molecule, or a moving molecule that transitioned to stationary within the analysis window.
 In this case the anomalous coefficient is meaningless and a value of 1 is used.

 Effective diffusion coefficient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~